WhiteeRabbit/Triton_RAT/README.md

 ## Triton_Rat V2 update features: ##
 - **New interface and desing**
 - **Added more than 10 new functions(also keylogger,metadata ,pc info and etc...)**
-- **Added: minimaze ,maximize ,rotate monitor ,metadata ,keylogger, block/unblock user input ,better information about pc (from bios to battery) and etc... ☺️**
+- **Added: minimaze ,maximize ,add file to autostart,metadata ,keylogger, block/unblock user input ,better information about pc (from bios to battery) and etc... ☺️**
 - **Added proxy version**
 - **Fixed bugs**